robflop/megumin.love/README.md

 ### Adding new sounds

-- Put your new sound files in the `src/resources/sounds/` folder (in mp3, ogg, aac and format)
+- Put your new sound files in the `src/resources/sounds/` folder (in mp3, ogg and aac format)
 - Add your sound's name (name of the files!) to the sounds array in `src/resources/js/sounds.js`

 And that's it.
 Your sound will automatically be added to the main button's available sounds.